Portuguese strike against austerity snarls transport

 The Portuguese have so far shown little inclination for the kind of frequent and violent protests seen in Greece.
 The 520,000-strong UGT union has signed up to labour market reforms required by the European Union and IMF in return for the bailout and did not take part in the strike.

-Facing its worst recession since the 1970s, Portugal was forced to take a bailout in May last year after running up large debts.
+The country, facing its worst recession since the 1970s, was forced to take a bailout in May last year after running up large debts.
 Many economists say it might need a second bailout as the recession deepens, putting its budget targets in doubt and jeopardising its planned return to the bond market in late 2013.

 Portugal's core deficit tripled in the first two months of 2012, showing that the economic slump is denting tax revenues and stoking concerns over the fiscal targets.